-We encourage each participant to try to raise a minimum of £100 for the MS Society UK
+We encourage each participant to try to raise a minimum of £150 each for the MS Society UK.

 At the time of booking onto the Challenge, you will be asked if you would like to set up a Justgiving page for the MS Society.
 Please just follow the link to set up a page easily and quickly This is a great way to fundraise because you can share your page on Social Media, and ask friends and family from afar to sponsor you.
 Remember you will be walking 10 peaks in 10 hours or 5 peaks in 5 hours and it is a huge challenge, most people will want to encourage you by donating.
 Be bold and share and its amazing how generous people are.
 We can also send you a sponsorship form, should you wish to collect sponsorship money in this way.